Welfare Benefits

 Welfare Benefit Appeals

-Osbornes Law are one of only a few law firms to have a contract with the Legal Aid Agency in the area of Welfare Benefits law.
-However, legal aid is only available for cases before the Upper Tribunal.
-We can advice whether your case is suitable for such an appeal.
+Osbornes Law is one of only a few law firms to have a contract with the Legal Aid Agency in the area of Welfare Benefits law.
+However legal aid is only available for cases before the Upper Tribunal.
+We can advise whether your case is suitable for such an appeal.

 Contact us